FLORIDA ATHLETICS

 Florida deployed weekly marketing tactics over the course of a month to drive new enrollments prior to first game of the season

-Gameday prep was critical
+Gameday Prep was Critical

 Prior to the first football game of the season and subsequent sporting events, Florida put their plan into action by training staff on how to use the technology and deploying on-site signage.
 This enabled staff to be educated on the entry workflow, enrolled fans to easily find the express lanes, and new fans to scan a QR code to quickly enroll on the day of the event.